-Learn about the ill-fated dodo at the visitors centre and appreciate the stunning range of nature wildlife on the island and the efforts to conserve it with the well-informed and friendly guides.
+Learn about the ill-fated dodo at the visitors centre and appreciate the stunning range of natural wildlife on the island and the efforts to conserve it with the well-informed and friendly guides.

-Around 200 meters from the shoreline in the West of Mauritius and sitting proudly above the clear blue lagoon, Crystal Rock is an exposed section of a large fossilised coral reef.
+Around 200 meters from the shoreline in the West of Mauritius and sitting proudly above the clear blue lagoon, Crystal Rock is an exposed section of a large fossilized coral reef.

 In the North of the island, take a boat trip to Gabriel Island, one of the almost 100 tiny islets that surround Mauritius and one of the most beautiful places to find your uninterrupted spot in this Indian ocean paradise.